binarymist/BinaryMistBlog/content/publication/SER-podcast-docker-security.md

 #### Best Practises

-Are there any other publicly available best practices for Docker security available besides the Center for Internet Security [Docker Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.12.0_Benchmark_v1.0.0.pdf)?
+Are there any other publicly available best practices for Docker security available besides the Centre for Internet Security [Docker Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.12.0_Benchmark_v1.0.0.pdf)?

 Where abouts can we find sample codes and configurations that will help listeners improve the security of their Docker containers and infrastructure?